Your brand says a lot about you.

 Crayola’s goal is to help teachers and parents support children’s creativity, making them partners in this learning process instead of just purchasers of the product.

-REI stands behind the premise that “a life outdoors is a life well-lived,” focusing on getting people outdoors more and also getting them involved.
+REI (Recreational Equipment, Inc.) stands behind the premise that “a life outdoors is a life well-lived.”
+They focus on getting people outdoors more and also getting them more active.

 Dove excels at connecting with buyers with its brand purpose for positive body image.